Flametaa/MAP670E_Team6_Join/README.md

 # MAP670E_Team6_Join

-# Implementation of Hash Join with distributed execution with Spark.
+# Implementation of Hash Join with Spark Context for distributed execution.

 #This code contain 2 scala classes "GraceHashJoinSpark.scala" and "ClassicHashJoinSpark.scala".